Brad Park: New York Rangers

+On December 12th 1971 Park became the first defenseman in Rangers history to score a hat trick in a 8-3 victory over Pittsburgh.
+Later that same year he would also become the first defenseman in NHL history to score 2 hat tricks in the same season.

 When the upstart World Hockey Association tried to lure Park away, the Rangers re-signed him to a $200,000-a-year contract that made him, briefly, the highest-paid player in the NHL.

 In the 1972 Summit Series, with Orr unable to play due to injury, Park emerged as a key contributor to Team Canada's series over the Soviets, being named Best Defenceman of the series.

-After opening the 1975–76 season with their worst start in ten years, the Rangers began to unload its high-priced veterans.
-Park, along with Jean Ratelle and Joe Zanussi, was traded to the Boston Bruins in a November 7 blockbuster deal that also sent Phil Esposito and Carol Vadnais to the Rangers.
-The New York press and public had felt that Park, 27 at the time, was overweight, overpaid and over the hill, as he was facing unfavourable comparisons to Denis Potvin.
+After opening the 1975–76 season with their worst start in ten years, the Rangers began to unload their high-priced veterans.
+Park, Jean Ratelle, and Joe Zanussi were traded to the Boston Bruins in a November 7 blockbuster deal that also sent Phil Esposito and Carol Vadnais to the Rangers, one that shocked everyone.
+The New York press and public had felt that Park, 27 at the time, was overweight, overpaid, and over the hill, as he was facing unfavorable comparisons to Denis Potvin.

 Boston Bruins

 While Esposito and Vadnais were effective players for the Rangers, the team remained mired at the bottom of the division after "the trade", and Rangers general manager Emile Francis was eventually fired.
 Contrary to expectations that the Rangers had gotten the better end of the trade, the struggling Bruins were instantly rejuvenated and soon again became one of the NHL's best teams, despite the departures of Phil Esposito and Bobby Orr.

 Taking over the mantle of leadership from Orr, whose career was threatened by injury and who would soon leave the team, Park continued his success under coach Don Cherry.
-Park had previously been an end-to-end puck carrier, but with the Bruins, he was told by Cherry to concentrate on defence.
-Getting over his unpopularity in Boston when he was a member of the arch-rival Rangers, Park made a relatively smooth transition to his new team, even hitch-hiking a ride from two teenagers at 1 am after his car ran out of gas, and Park later rewarded them with free tickets to the next Boston home game.
+Park had previously been an end-to-end puck carrier, but with the Bruins, he was told by Cherry to concentrate on defense.
+Getting over his unpopularity in Boston from when he was a member of the arch-rival Rangers, Park made a relatively smooth transition to his new team, even hitch-hiking a ride from two teenagers at 1 am after his car ran out of gas, and Park later rewarded them with free tickets to the next Boston home game.
+Park’s exceptional play would also make it easy for him to win over the fans.

+During his time with the Bruins Park was just one of the most valuable players in the league being named a first team all star for a fourth and fifth time in 1976 and 1978.
+Hockey writer Frank Orr commented on Park’s time in Boston starting "He was an excellent defensive defenseman.
+He killed penalties, he played the power play, he was out in the last minutes of all periods, and he played extremely well."